Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Framework Design

 \subsection{Semi-Asynchronous Aggregation Strategy}

-Due to the stragglers, we design a semi-asynchronous aggregation strategy with minimum ratio $\mu$ of received clients and waiting interval $T_{clk}$ to balance the performance of the collaborative training and the resource utilization of all clients, which is shown in Algorithm~\ref{algo:server_aggregation}.
+Due to the stragglers, we design a pruning-based semi-asynchronous aggregation strategy with minimum ratio $\mu$ of received clients and waiting interval $T_{clk}$ to balance the performance of the collaborative training and the resource utilization of all clients, which is shown in Algorithm~\ref{algo:server_aggregation}.
 After the server receives $\mu N$ client updates, it turns on the clock timing and waits for $T_{clk}$ seconds before aggregation.

-Considering that the updates may be too stale and deviate significantly from the latest global model, for received gradients, we compute a segment importance score on each trained segment $i$ as follows:
+Considering that some updates of varying submodels across clients are stale and thus deviate significantly from the latest global model, we compute the segment importance score across clients training segment $i$ as follows: